 In the previous article, we have discussed the Carnot cycle, the Stirling cycle and the Ericsson Cycle.
 The main disadvantage of the Carnot cycle is low mean effective pressure due to impracticable high pressure and the volume ratios.
-Nicolaus Otto proposed a constant volume heat addition cycle called Otto cycle.
-We are going to discuss Otto cycle in this article.
+Nicolaus Otto proposed a constant volume heat addition cycle called the Otto cycle.
+Now we are going to discuss Otto cycle in more detail.

 In 1876, Nikolaus August Otto (German Engineer) proposed this Air standard cycle.
 This is the idealized cycle for the spark-ignition engine.

 In Spark Ignition Internal Combustion Engines, there are four operations in the thermodynamic cycles.
 They are,

 All these four processes are explained with the help of a P-V diagram and T-S diagram in the Otto Cycle.

 When the engine is working on the full throttle, the Process 0 → 1 and 1 → 0 represents the suction and the exhaust process of Thermodynamic cycle in the P-V diagram and the effect of these two processes considered as nullified.